RESEARCH | Otolaryngology Head & Neck Surgery

 The Department of Otolaryngology / Head & Neck Surgery has a strong and lasting commitment to improving patient's lives by discovering new ways to treat and prevent diseases affecting our patients.
 Research within the Department ranges from outcomes-oriented research, to translational "bench to bedside" projects, to basic science discoveries.

 The Head and Neck Oncology research program, under the leadership of Cherie-Ann Nathan, MD, FACS at LSUHSC’s Feist-Weiller Cancer Center, is committed to discovering novel treatments for head/neck and skin cancers.
-Department researchers were recently awarded an R01 grant from the National Institute of Health to study the role of Fibroblast-Growth Factor Receptor-2 (FGFR2) in the prevention and treatment of squamous cell skin carcinoma, which affects ~200,000 people annually in the United States.
-Another exciting project in the Head and Neck Oncology program focuses on the role of novel targeted chemotherapy applied as a topical skin cream, to treat skin cancers.
-Early investigations are promising and may lead to clinical trials in the near future.
+Research interests include an NIH funded project studying the role of Fibroblast-Growth Factor Receptor-2 (FGFR2) in the prevention and treatment of squamous cell skin carcinoma, which affects ~200,000 people annually in the United States.
+This exciting project has led to studies of novel targeted drugs applied as a topical skin cream to treat and prevent skin cancers.

 The National Cancer Institute has funded translational research in our lab since 2000.